49 IoT Monetization Case Studies

 How monetization strategies connect to IoT architecture and business models:

-Ring’s freemium conversion (20-30%) Software and Service Revenue Industry benchmark for freemium-to-paid subscription conversion
+• Ring’s freemium conversion (20-30%) connects to Software and Service Revenue as a benchmark for freemium-to-paid subscription conversion.

-Smart Data Pricing (NB-IoT) Cellular IoT Fundamentals $2-10/device/year cellular plans enable outcome-based IoT economics
+• Smart Data Pricing (NB-IoT) connects to Cellular IoT Fundamentals because $2-10/device/year plans enable outcome-based IoT economics.

-Sponsored data models IoT Business Models Car manufacturers pay cellular costs to enable connected services
+• Sponsored data models connect to IoT Business Models because manufacturers often pay cellular costs to unlock connected services.

 49.10 See Also